-A young festival, BLF has grown rapidly in size and popularity.
-The festival takes place annually over 10-days at the end of June and the start of July, with a programme of over 400 events stretching from the heart of the city and across the district.
-BLF’s signature mix of topic-led events, which include author talks, world-class poetry line-ups, live music, film, theatre and more, attract more than 70,000 people to Bradford each year.
+The festival takes place annually over 10-days at the end of June and the start of July, with a programme of almost 500 events stretching from the heart of the city and across the district.
+BLF’s signature mix of topic-led events, which include author talks, world-class poetry line-ups, live music, film, theatre and more, attract almost 70,000 people to Bradford each year.

 Bradford Literature Festival operates an extensive Ethical Ticketing Policy, offering free or discounted tickets to those who might otherwise be unable to attend the festival.
 Combined with low tickets prices overall (a standard priced ticket is as little as £7) BLF attracts audiences more socio-economically diverse than any other literature festival in the UK.